ccinkosky/cinko-dev-stash/README.md

 ```js
 window.stash = Stash;
 ```
-...then you can use it throughout the rest of your application.
+...then you can use it throughout the rest of your application without additional imports.

 &nbsp;